✦ Updated for the 2026 ATAR cycle

 Scaling is Applied to Your Scores

-Scaling adjusts your raw marks to account for the relative difficulty of subjects and the ability of students who take them.
-High-demand subjects like Mathematics Extension 2 and Physics often scale up, while some subjects may scale down.
-Scaling is based on cohort performance — not subjective difficulty ratings.
+Scaling adjusts your raw marks to account for the relative academic strength of the cohort taking each subject.
+Subjects like Mathematics Extension 2, Specialist Mathematics, and Physics often scale up, while some subjects with broader cohorts may scale down.
+Scaling is based on cohort performance each year — not a subjective difficulty rating, and it changes annually.

 4